dachshund-ncu/rt4svpp/README.md

 It should now run on your old system

-3. I use fedora/arch/manjaro
+3. I use fedora/red hat/arch/manjaro

 Just don't use them

+Just joking.

+I do not use system-specific libraries and commands inside rt4sv++, so if you compile it for these systems - it should perform fine.

 4. Will this run on Windows?